 This well researched article, written in 1921 by Lionel de Fonseka, is referred to by almost all subsequent ‘Karava’ historians.
-The article which appeared in the Ceylon Antiquarian and Literary Register has been traced and reproduced, with photographs.
+The article appeared in the Ceylon Antiquarian and Literary.

 The Karave Flag (see note at bottom) is a document well worthy of antiquarian attention, Its provenance has already been indicated by Mr. E. W. Perera in his monograph on Sinhalese Banners and Standards.

 The flag holds within its borders a unique collection of antique emblems, many of which were highly expressive not only to the Sinhalese but to all the civilized peoples of the ancient world.
 Some of these symbols are now obsolete, while a few have remained current to our day.
 The following is an essay to trace the import of each of the symbols on the Karave flag, and to render their collective significance as the emblems of the Kaurava Vanse.